HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Why We Like It

 Running at a close third in our top-rated gas insert review is another option from Peterson’s “Real Fyre” lineup.
-Like our Editor’s Choice, the “Split Oak” 24″ “Vented” gas/log/fireplace insert is a great option for anyone converting from wood to a gas fireplace.
+Like our Editor’s Choice, the “Split Oak” 24″ “Vented” gas/log/fireplace insert is an excellent option for anyone converting from wood to a gas fireplace.

-The difference between this gas log set and the Editor’s choice (Big Stack) is the Configuration and Style of the ceramic logs included in this package, which is a beautiful “Split Oak” design.
+The difference between this gas log set and the editor’s choice (Big Stack) is the configuration and style of the ceramic logs included in this package, which has a beautiful “Split Oak” design.

-The split oak design also is a less expensive option to the Editor’s choice Big Stack set.
-An economical choice, offering yet another Design Choice for users.
+The split oak design is also a less expensive option than the editor’s choice Big Stack set: an economical choice, offering yet another design choice for users.

 Specs